 What Is Medicare and What Does It Cover?

-Medicare is a federal health insurance program that gives benefits to Americans 65 and older.
+Medicare is a federal health insurance program that gives benefits to Americans ages 65 and older.
 It also covers some disabled people under 65.

 It has four parts, and they each cover different aspects of your loved one's care.